 •Reversing Gear: Slide valves, simplified Walschaerts, reverse by lever in the cab

 •Fuel: Butane Gas

 •Boiler Fittings: Safety valve, miniature pressure gauge, water gauge with blow-down valve, Goodall valve.

 •Cab Controls: Steam regulator, gas regulator, reverse lever, displacement lubricator with under-floor drain.

-Green,Maroon and Black in stock
+Only Black left in stock